 Turtle has been on Earth for more than 100 million years, even surviving the dinosaurs.

-There are seven species of marine turtles: loggerhead, leatherback, green turtle, hawksbill, Kemp’s ridley, olive ridley and flatback.
+The seven species of marine turtles are loggerhead, leatherback, green turtle, hawksbill, Kemp’s ridley, olive ridley and fallback.

 2. Turtles can spend long periods under water